AlphabetsAlphabets/MBUS/lesson1.md

 Leader: they are accounted for the work and performance of their subbordinates.
 And they must therefore, keep their subbordinates on the right track, and making sure standards and deadlines are met.

-Liaison: The manager will interface with people inside or outside of the organization through a liaison.
+Liaison: The manager will interface with people inside or outside of the organization.
 Which allows them to form contacts with their peers, customers, and suppliers which can serve as a valuable source of information.

 ### Informational roles
 Important contacts and information is obtained through their informational roles.

-Monitor: As a monitor he/she will obtain crucial information from their colleciton of contacts. which the manager will relay to his/her subbordinates as soon as possible.
+Monitor: As a monitor he/she will obtain crucial information from their collection of contacts. which the manager will relay to his/her subbordinates as soon as possible.

-Disseminator: As a disseminator the manager will relay the information from his/her collection of contacts to his/her organization or subgroup.
-Without the manager subbordinates will not have access to this information as they usually lack the a network of contacts.
+Disseminator: As a disseminator the manager will relay the information obtained from collection of contacts.

 Spokeperson: A manager is also responsible for disseminating information to groups outside of their organization.
 Whether it be through testimonies, conference